Smeet-Shah/Smeet-Shah/README.md

 # 🏋 Hobbies:
 I love to make projects on things that make my life easier.
 Anytime I find something annoying, I am actively trying to find a way to automate or code a solution!
 With that said, I'd love to solve your problems (kind of), reach out!
 When I'm procrastinating my code, I love to play badminton, basketball, cricket, workout, and basically anything that involves something moving!

-# 💻 Projects:
-I have a bunch of projects ready to post, just waiting on getting my last laptop fixed with all my files 😥

-PORTFOLIO COMING SOON...